iverinaivanova/Linguistic-Mechanisms-in-the-Section-Types-of-a-Research-Article/README.md

 ### How to run the scripts
-**Prerequisites for java scripts:**
-- To run the *Coreference.java* script, which retrieves the total number of coreference chains per text, make sure that the subbranch called **Libraries** is not empty (i.e. it contains Stanford CoreNLP libraries that the scripts require to run the CoreNLP annotators).
+- When you download the java package and load it in your IDE, to run the *Coreference.java* script, which retrieves the total number of coreference chains per text, make sure that the subbranch called **Libraries** is not empty (i.e. it contains Stanford CoreNLP libraries that the script requires to run the CoreNLP annotators).
 If the Libraries directory is empty, do the following:
 1. Download Stanford CoreNLP https://stanfordnlp.github.io/CoreNLP/download.html and unarchive it.
 2. Then go back to the **Libraries** subbranch, select it, and right click on it.
 Then select **Add JAR/Folder**, search for the corenlp package that you've already unarchived and load all libraries from the folder.